mguleryuz/four-meme-cli/memory-bank/activeContext.md

 - Project structure is established
 - Basic CLI command interface is working
-- Core components are implemented but need testing with real credentials
+- Core components are implemented but need refinement for bundling

 ## Active Decisions

+### Token Bundling Strategy

+1. **Concept Definition**: Token bundling refers to coordinating token creation and immediate purchase actions across multiple wallets to secure initial liquidity and prevent sniping.

+2. **Core Components**:

+   - **Multi-wallet Management**: Handle numerous wallets simultaneously
+   - **Coordinated Transactions**: Execute buys across wallets with precise timing
+   - **Launch Strategies**: Implement different approaches for token launch and purchase
+   - **Anti-Sniper Protection**: Prevent front-running and sniping by coordinating token creation and purchases

+3. **Implementation Approach**:
+   - Use `viem` instead of `ethers.js` for blockchain interactions
+   - Focus on coordinated transaction timing for the POC
+   - Implement multiple buying strategies (bundle, stagger, etc.)
+   - Consider basic token distribution capabilities

 ### Architecture Decisions

-1. **CLI Framework**: Selected Commander for command-line parsing with Figlet for UI banners
-2. **Image Handling**: Will use Sharp for image processing when needed
-3. **Authentication Flow**: Implemented SIWE (Sign-in with Ethereum) using ethers.js signatures
-4. **Development Mode**: Added development mode for testing without real private keys
+1. **Blockchain Library**: Migrate from ethers.js to viem for better performance and compatibility
+2. **Launch Strategies**: Implement multiple token launch patterns:
+   - Bundle Launch: Create token and execute all buys in rapid succession
+   - Staggered Launch: Create token with immediate dev wallet buy, followed by timed purchases
+   - Anti-Sniper Launch: Setup monitoring to detect and counter sniping attempts
+3. **Wallet Orchestration**: Implement a coordinator service to manage transaction sequencing

-### Implementation Priorities
+## Implementation Priorities

-1. **Testing with Real Credentials**: First priority to verify the API integration
-2. **Improve Error Handling**: Enhance robustness and user feedback
-3. **Contract Monitoring**: Implement better contract deployment monitoring
-4. **Purchase Strategies**: Fine-tune the purchase timing and wallet coordination
+1. **Migrate to viem**: Replace ethers.js with viem for all blockchain interactions
+2. **Enhanced Wallet Management**: Support larger number of wallets (up to 39)
+3. **Launch Strategy Implementation**: Create different token launch strategies
+4. **Transaction Coordination**: Implement precise timing for transaction execution
+5. **Monitoring & Analytics**: Add capabilities to track launch performance

 ## Next Steps

 ### Immediate Tasks

-1. Test the CLI with real credentials
-2. Implement better error handling with retries
-3. Add logging for troubleshooting
+1. Refactor blockchain services to use viem instead of ethers.js
+2. Implement a wallet coordinator service for multi-wallet management
+3. Create launch strategy modules for different buying patterns
+4. Add transaction timing and sequencing capabilities
-4. Implement contract monitoring for token deployment
+5. Implement token contract monitoring for deployment confirmation

 ### Short-term Goals

-1. Complete testing with real token creation
-2. Add support for configuration files
-3. Improve the UI with better progress indicators
-4. Add support for image compression
+1. Create a more robust wallet management system
+2. Implement multiple launch strategies
+3. Add transaction monitoring and validation
+4. Create a token distribution capability

 ### Medium-term Goals

-1. Implement more advanced purchase strategies
+1. Explore smart contract implementation for bundled transactions
-2. Add support for token liquidity management
+2. Add more sophisticated anti-sniper strategies
+3. Implement advanced monitoring and analytics
-3. Create a command for token sniping
+4. Create a more intuitive UI for strategy selection

 ## Open Questions

-1. What is the best way to monitor for successful token contract deployment?
-2. What are the optimal gas settings for quick token purchases post-deployment?
-3. How to coordinate multiple wallet purchases most effectively?
-4. What are the best strategies to avoid failed transactions?
+1. What are the optimal delay times between transactions to avoid detection?
+2. How many wallets can realistically be managed without performance issues?
+3. What parameters determine the best launch strategy for a given token?
+4. How can we best detect and counter sniping attempts?
+5. Should we implement a smart contract for bundled transactions in the future?

 ## Resources

 - four-meme-ref.js: Reference file for API and contract interaction
+- Token bundling descriptions from similar projects
-- Ethers.js documentation for blockchain interactions
+- viem documentation for blockchain interactions
 - four.meme website for manual testing and verification